 What exactly is labneh?
-It's a soft, cream cheese made from strained yogurt, that's popular in Middle Eastern cuisine.
+It's a soft cheese, similar in texture to cream cheese, made from strained yogurt and very popular in Middle Eastern cuisine.
 You can buy it in specialty gourmet and ethnic food stores but it's actually quite easy to make at home.
 And, at about half the fat and calories of standard cream cheese, it's the perfect healthier alternative.
 It can be used in any way you would normally use cream cheese, such as a spread on bagels, as a baking ingredient or as a dip for your favorite fruit and vegetables.
+Despite its similarity in texture, however, labneh takes on the normal tang of yogurt which cuts the richness and gives a refreshing taste.

 All About Lebneh